Stavisky affair: Further consequences

 The scandal involved a remarkable range of people from politics, wealthy society and the literary-intellectual elite of Paris.
-Mistinguett was asked why she had been photographed with Stavisky at a nightclub; Georges Simenon reported on the affair and Stavisky's ex-bodyguard threatened him with physical violence; Colette, referring to the alleged inability of any of Stavisky's important friends to remember him, described the dead con-artist as "a man with no face".
+Mistinguett was asked why she had been photographed with Stavisky at a nightclub.
+Georges Simenon reported on the affair and Stavisky's ex-bodyguard threatened him with physical violence.
+Colette, referring to the alleged inability of any of Stavisky's important friends to remember him, described the dead con artist as "a man with no face".

 A trial of twenty people associated with Stavisky began in 1935.
 Printed charges were 1200 pages long.
-All of the accused, including Stavisky's widow, two deputies, and one general, were acquitted the next year.
-The amount defrauded was estimated to be the equivalent of $18 million at then prevailing exchange rates plus an additional $54 million that came within months of being attained.
+All of the accused, including Stavisky's widow, two deputies and one general, were acquitted the next year.
+The amount defrauded was estimated to be the equivalent of $18 million at the prevailing exchange rates, plus an additional $54 million that came within months of being attained.
 The location of Stavisky's wealth is still unknown.

-The Stavisky Affair left France weakened internally.
+The Stavisky affair left France weakened internally.
 The country remained divided politically for the rest of the decade, but the political weaknesses it exposed and exacerbated were not confined to France.
-The Affair was emblematic of a more general decrease of popularity of democratic values and institutions in Europe during the Great Depression.
+The affair was emblematic of a more general decrease of popularity of democratic values and institutions in Europe during the Great Depression.

-Popular culture
+In popular culture

+Le dessous des cartes, a 1948 French crime film directed by André Cayatte is loosely based on the Stavisky Affair.

 French movie director Alain Resnais told the story in the 1974 movie Stavisky, featuring Jean-Paul Belmondo with the title role and Anny Duperey as his wife Arlette.

-In Forces occultes, a movie commissioned in 1942 by the "Propaganda Abteilung", a delegation of Nazi Germany's propaganda ministry within occupied France, Stavisky was presented as both a Freemason and a crook.
+In Forces occultes, a movie commissioned in 1942 by the Propaganda Abteilung, a delegation of Nazi Germany's propaganda ministry within occupied France, Stavisky was presented as both a Freemason and a crook.

 Hollywood released a depiction in 1937 with Stolen Holiday, featuring Claude Rains as Stavisky's fictional counterpart, Stefan Orloff, and Kay Francis as his wife.
 Stolen Holiday asserted unequivocally that Orloff was shot by police and his death made to look like a suicide.

 The affair also forms part of the background of the events in J. Robert Janes "Kaleidoscope", one of the Kohler & St. Cyre mystery novels.